-Under the Protection of Investors (Bailiwick of Guernsey) Law, 1987 as amended ("the POI Law") closed-ended schemes are declared as authorised or registered under section 8 of the POI Law.
+Under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("the POI Law") closed-ended schemes are declared as authorised or registered under Section 8 of the POI Law.

 The term 'Scheme' in investment regulatory laws, rules and regulations has similar meaning to the term 'Fund'.
-To illustrate the foregoing, a mutual fund and a collective investment scheme have similar attributes.
+By means of illustration, a mutual fund and a collective investment scheme have similar attributes.

 Specific criteria and principles

 The following information is in addition to the guidance found at New Applicants.

 Unless applications can be classed as Qualifying Investor Funds or Registered Collective Investment Schemes, there is a three-stage process which applies to all classes of Closed-Ended Investment Schemes.

 - Stage One: Outline Authorisation, following a review of Form GFA;

 - Stage Two: Interim Authorisation, following a review of Form APC;

 - Stage Three: Formal Authorisation, once all issues have been resolved and final documentation has been received.